How to Connect To A SSH Terminal

 BvSshServer-Inst.exe -defaultInstance -activationCode=0123...6789

-For an automated configuration type the following commands:
+For an automated configuration type the following command:

 BssCfg popups show -never -default